-The Company has entered into a \$1 billion credit facility (the "Credit Facility") with NationsBank of Texas N.A. and The Bank of Nova Scotia, acting as Agents for a syndicate of lenders.
-The Credit Facility will become effective immediately prior to the closing of this offering.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."
-Concurrently with the Split-Off, the Company intends to use borrowings under the Credit Facility to repay (i) intercompany indebtedness in partial satisfaction of amounts due to Ingram Industries (the Company is assuming Ingram Industries' accounts receivable securitization program in satisfaction of the remaining amounts due to Ingram Industries) and (ii) outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing unsecured credit facility, which will terminate concurrently with the closing of this offering.
-The net proceeds from the Combined Offering will be used to repay a portion of the borrowings under the Credit Facility.
+The Company has a commitment from NationsBank of Texas N.A. and The Bank of Nova Scotia providing for a \$1 billion credit facility (the "Credit Facility"), and the Company expects to enter into a formal agreement prior to the closing of this offering.
+The Credit Facility is expected to be effective as of the closing of this offering, and will contain standard provisions for agreements of its type.
+Concurrently with the Split-Off, the Company will repay intercompany indebtedness with borrowings under the Credit Facility in partial satisfaction of amounts due to Ingram Industries.
+Certain of the net proceeds from this offering will be used to repay outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing unsecured credit facility, which will terminate concurrently with the closing of this offering.
+The remainder of the net proceeds from this offering will be used to repay a portion of the borrowings under the Credit Facility.
 See "Use of Proceeds."
 The Company's ability in the future to satisfy its debt obligations will be dependent upon its future performance, which is subject to prevailing economic conditions and financial, business, and other factors, including factors beyond the Company's control.
-See "-- Fluctuations in Quarterly Results," "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources," "Certain Transactions," and "The Split-Off and the Reorganization -- The Reorganization."
+See "-- Fluctuations in Quarterly Results," "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources," "Certain Transactions," and "The Split-Off -- The Reorganization."